slacy/blog/content/Learning to Add.md

 Author: slacy
 This is the **third** post of my series [TensorFlow From The Ground Up]({category}tensorflow-from-the-ground-up).

 In this post, we'll explore a toy Neural Network, and show our first Perceptron based code.
-This is our first real Neural Network code.
-This is a simple example, but will lead us to more insights in coming posts.
+This is a simple example to get the thought process going, but will lead us to more insights in coming posts.

 ## Introduction